nemonik/hands-on-DevOps/readme.md

 helloworld-deployment-f767b5b57-4tg62   1/1     Running   0          4m52s   10.42.0.58   toolchain   <none>           <none>
 ```

-One service is being managage and replicatset is maintaining the speficied 1 pod at any given time.
+One `service` is being managage and `replicatset` is maintaining the specified 1 pod at any given time.

-#### 8.12.1.5.
-Test your application
+#### 8.12.2.4.
+Test your microservice

-Now test your service
+Now test your microservice

 ```
 curl http://192.168.0.11:8082/helloworld